jmazor/pemacs/README.md

 Change /modules/prelude-company.el (c-headers) and /modules/cpplint.el (google cpplint) directories for your machine

+Set a font for your machine in /core/prelude-ui.el Currently using Ubuntu Mono

 M-x Recompile-Init

-create a .gnus.el if you want to use gnus mail reader
+create a .gnus.el if you want to use gnus mail reader I also use gnus as a rss reader.
+You can add news.gmane.io if you want to use nntp server instead.

 If anyone ever uses this you are encouraged to fork your own copy and modify /core/prelude-packages.el and the rest of the config to your own liking.
 Packages included are modified via /modules/modules.el and their respective files.
 All packages are enabled by default, none are required.
 /vendor is for unmodified packages not included in melpa.
-This is where googleflycheck files are included in this distribution - https://github.com/flycheck/flycheck-google-cpplint
+This is where google's cpplint flycheck files are included in this distribution - https://github.com/flycheck/flycheck-google-cpplint

 The google cpplint can be found at - https://github.com/cpplint/cpplint